 In Vancouver, the yoga “uniform” is dictated by homegrown Lululemon Athletica.
 It’s the go-to source for yoga apparel, regardless of age, ethnicity, gender, and yoga method.
 At The Yoga Space, an Iyengar studio where I study and teach, I recently found myself in a sea of Swiftly Tech tops and Wunder Unders (including mine).
 It’s not only a female thing.
 One day, I was adjusting the shoulders of a male student: a professor emeritus of literature, more the Canadian classic Tilley type–or so I thought.
 Then I noticed, glinting at me from the back of his pullover, the iconic Lululemon logo.
 My first Lululemon purchase was the Groove Pant, followed by two … Continue reading Clothes, hair, and other material obsessions

 In early September, I chanced upon the New York Times article, “Train Like a German Soccer Star,” by Gretchen Reynolds.
 After seven weeks abroad, I’d just returned to Vancouver, still gloriously sunny.
 Rather than resuming my pre-trip routine, I decided to try something new.
-Check out the eight warm-up exercises developed by Mark Verstegen, team trainer for the German national football team, which won the 2014 World Cup, and founder of EXOS, a Phoenix-based athletic training company.
+Check out the eight warm-up exercises developed by Mark Verstegen, team trainer for the German national football team, which won the 2014 World Cup.
 I substituted this routine for my yoga practice two mornings a week.
-I ramped it up to a workout by increasing the number of repetitions and sets–and lengthening the distance covered when skipping and … Continue reading Train like a German soccer star
+I ramped it up to a workout by increasing the number of repetitions and sets–and lengthening the distance covered when skipping and running.
+The exercises were spot-on for … Continue reading Train like a German soccer star

 After President Obama’s second inauguration in January, Beyoncé got flak for performing the US national anthem using a pre-recorded version.
 At first, I agreed that singing live is not only superior, but also expected.
 On second thought, her recorded version is still her.
 We hear her voice, her interpretation.
 So what if she sang it beforehand?
 Music is an art form experienced mostly through recording anyway.
 I researched and found some famous renditions of “The Star-Spangled Banner”: Whitney Houston’s 1991 Super Bowl XXV performance apparently was pre-recorded: Marvin Gaye 1983 NBA All-Star Game performance was not: Yet both are fantastic.
 I proceeded to think … Continue reading Yoga videos versus yoga teaching